mworster/stm32mp157-dev-kit/Getting_started_with_the_devkit.md

 ### Linux Kernel

 For building the Linux kernel we'll follow the steps from the developer package[9].
+This will end up building the following partitions:

+*  the bootfs partition that contains the Linux kernel U-Boot image (uImage) and device tree
+*  the rootfs partition that contains the Linux kernel modules

-This initially starts by downloading the OpenSTLinux version of the
+This initially starts by downloading the OpenSTLinux version of the Linux kernel.
-Linux kernel.
 The latest package can be found via the link on ST's site, but to grab the (current) most recent we can use the following commands:

     $ wget https://st.com/content/ccc/resource/technical/sw-updater/firmware2/group0/c4/f4/cd/e7/dc/4f/44/c4/STM32cube_Standard_A7_BSP_components_kernel/files/SOURCES-kernel-stm32mp1-openstlinux-5-4-dunfell-mp1-20-11-12.tar.xz/jcr:content/translations/en.SOURCES-kernel-stm32mp1-openstlinux-5-4-dunfell-mp1-20-11-12.tar.xz
     $ tar -xvf en.SOURCES-kernel-stm32mp1-openstlinux-5-4-dunfell-mp1-20-11-12.tar.xz